chrisJohn404/nodeunit-v1/README.md

 Nodeunit-v1
 ========

-Currently an offer to re-maintain fork of [nodeunit](https://github.com/caolan/nodeunit)
+A zero funding required version of [nodeunit](https://github.com/caolan/nodeunit).

+Stable and dependable.
+Nodeunit provides easy async unit testing for node.js and the browser.
 Simple syntax, powerful tools.
-Nodeunit provides easy async unit testing for node.js and the browser.

 Nodeunit was the arguably first testing framework developed for node.